-A Compactor (or Mobile Shelving unit and often referred to as a Compactus storage system) provides a very space efficient (high storage density) means for filing and storage.
-Simply put, it is shelving on wheels that runs along tracks.
+A Compactor (or Mobile) Shelving unit and often referred to as a Compactus storage system) provides a very space efficient and high density means for filing and storage.

 Instead of many aisles between rows of shelving, this clever design requires only one aisle space to service all of the mobile shelving bays.